BDunnCode/cloud-project-one/README.md

 # ✍️ Design Rationale and 💰 Cost Savings

 The intent with this project was to immediately jump in and create a functioning VPC that would resemble a professional network.
+This was all done while remaining in the AWS free tier.

 ## Subnetting / NAT Instance